hsperr/halite-3-reinforcment/Readme.md

 As you can see there is quite some complexity to the game.
 For this tutorial(series) I want to focus on building a reinforcement learning framework that focuses on moving ships, and collecting resources, maybe even decide when and how many ships to build but the first part is already complex enough.

-Checkout the page of the competiton above for more details about the rules.
+Checkout the page of the competition above for more details about the rules.

 ![example game](https://user-images.githubusercontent.com/1778723/72680785-25c3af00-3abe-11ea-909d-109d440b0fde.gif)

-Back when the competiton was on I first build a rule based bot which if I remember correctly eneded up in the top 200.
+Back when the competition was on I first build a rule based bot which if I remember correctly ended up in the top 200.
 Towards the end of the competition I got inspired by a YouTuber called [sentdex](https://www.youtube.com/sentdex) who got me into the competition in the first place.
 Also a really good reference on how to encode the game into a neural network is the writeup of [Joshua Staker](https://stakernotes.com/).

-He tried to apply neural networks aswell starting from a random bot which would learn by playing itself over and over again.
+He tried to apply neural networks as well starting from a random bot which would learn by playing itself over and over again.
 I am not sure his efforts lead to a final version which did things but it was really hard to model anything since there is a lot of noise in just random games.
 Things like prioritizing big chunks of resources vs small ones and venturing further for bigger reward are hard to model since a random walk is most likely never going to return to the base again to hand it off.

 I then started to download the replays of the top players and tried to learn them using neural networks and various approaches but it never lead to anything.
 I also tried some Deep Q-Learning tutorials back then and got the ships to not run into each other all the time and collect a small amount of halite.
 This was a lot of fudging everything together and somehow changing the reward function mid training depending on which issues the current bot had (e.g. just not crashing ships is good).